gmongaras/MetaU_Capstone/README.md

   1. The user is able to enter a username and password.
   2. A Login button allows the user to login to their account if the username exists and the password is correct.
 Upon login, the user is taken to their [homepage](#homepage---fortune)
   3. If the user doesn't have an account, the user can [register](#register-page) on a different page
+  4. Pressing the back button exits the app

 ### Register Page
 - <b>Description:</b> If the user wants to make a new account, they can do so by entering a new username and a new password.